Compulsory parental insurance for the self-employed is a matter for all of us: Leyens Errors

 Video Note: If you don't see a video here, you have to activate the option "Watch videos" under "Privacy and Cookies" at the end of the page!

-This post was shared almost 400 times on Facebook in just two days - despite the complex topic.
+This post was viewed almost 400 times on Facebook passed on - despite the complex topic.
 Good thing and many thanks to my readers.
 Because: The discussion is far from over!

 Success of the online petition

 When Deskmag last week announced good cheer that the online petition against the pensions insurance plans of the Federal Employment Minister had found the necessary 50.000 signatories, some may have thought that you can now sit back and relax.

 And I admit, I was also in response to mine Article Skeptical: Because an overview of the subject of social insurance in Germany is extremely complicated and the matter is difficult or hardly understandable.

 Thanks for almost 400 Likes in 2 days